Protestantism: Reformation

 In 1534, King Henry VIII put an end to all papal jurisdiction in England, after the Pope failed to annul his marriage to Catherine of Aragon (due to political considerations involving the Holy Roman Emperor); this opened the door to reformational ideas.
 Later on, King Henry rejected the Pope's authority, instead of creating and accepting authority over the Church of England, a type of hybrid church that clashed together some Catholic doctrine and some Protestant ethics.
-Within the next 20 years, there was religious disturbance in England as Queen Mary (1553–1558) restored Catholicism in England while persecuting and exiling Protestants, only to have Queen Elizabeth I and her Parliament try to lead the country back toward Protestantism during her reign (1558–1603).
+Within the next 20 years, there was religious disturbance in England as Queen Mary I (1553–1558) restored Catholicism in England while persecuting and exiling Protestants, only to have Queen Elizabeth I and her Parliament try to lead the country back toward Protestantism during her reign (1558–1603).
 Reformers in the Church of England alternated between sympathies for ancient Catholic tradition and more Reformed principles, gradually developing into a tradition considered a middle way (via media) between the Catholic and Protestant traditions.
 The English Reformation followed a particular course.
 The different character of the English Reformation came primarily from the fact that it was driven initially by the political necessities of Henry VIII.
 King Henry decided to remove the Church of England from the authority of Rome.
 In 1534, the Act of Supremacy recognized Henry as "the only Supreme Head on earth of the Church of England".
 Between 1535 and 1540, under Thomas Cromwell, the policy known as the Dissolution of the Monasteries was put into effect.
 Following a brief Catholic restoration during the reign of Mary I, a loose consensus developed during the reign of Elizabeth I. The Elizabethan Religious Settlement largely formed Anglicanism into a distinctive church tradition.
 The compromise was uneasy and was capable of veering between extreme Calvinism on the one hand and Catholicism on the other.
 It was relatively successful until the Puritan Revolution or English Civil War in the 17th century.

 The success of the Counterreformation ("Catholic Reformation") on the Continent and the growth of a Puritan party dedicated to further Protestant reform polarized the Elizabethan Age.
 The early Puritan movement was a movement for reform in the Church of England whose proponents desired for the Church of England to resemble more closely the Protestant churches of Europe, especially that of Geneva.
 The later Puritan movement, often referred to as dissenters and nonconformists, eventually led to the formation of various Reformed denominations.